nakagawa-41/redox_stress/README.md

 # Source Code for Nakagawa et al.

-This repository contains code which was used for "Bulk RNA sequencing reveals redox imbalance and impaired protein clearance as key drivers of chronic liver injury in biliary atresia".
+This repository contains code which was used for "Bulk RNA sequencing reveals redox imbalance and dysfunction of protein clearance as key drivers of chronic liver injury in biliary atresia".

 ## Quality Check of RNA library.